roemvaar/cs_notes/ds.md

 In C, if an array is not defined, i.e. if you don't put anything inside, the array elements could contain completely random data.
 The array capacity must be decided when the array is created.
-The capacity cannot be changed later.
+The capacity cannot be changed later

+* **Strings**

+Strings are used for storing text.
+A string variable contains a collection of characters surrounded by double quotes.

+Immutability

+Operations:

 * **Linked List**